BioInfoma/Tutorials/README.md

 # Tutorials
-This Repo contains tutorials to help me learn basic pipelines like RNA-seq
+This Repo contains tutorials to help created by me to help you learn basic pipelines like RNA-seq